Early Martin Guitars

 As they've Been Defined Since the 1850's

-By the early1850's, Martin had established basic standard models, noted by a two number system, the first number designating the size of the guitar,
+By the early1850's, C. F. Martin Sr. had established basic standard models, noted by a two number system, the first number designating the size of the guitar,

 and a second number, following a hyphen, originally representing the wholesale price, and later designating the quality level of the guitar.